Evandabest/Paneraccountgenerator/README.md

+# Panera Account generator

+## Functioning Panera Account generator with python and selenium

-Panera is a fast-food chain all around the United States.
-Panera has an in app deal where you can get a free pastry with a purchase.
-I use this deal to grab a bite here and there.
-This bot generates new accounts with the deal, using python and the selenium framework.
+Panera bread has an in app deal that lets you get a free pastry with a purchase.
+I would use this deal everytime but I would have to make new accounts everytime.
+I automated a 2 minute process and get it done in a few seconds using python and the selenium framework.

-## Make sure to run the following commands

-pip3 install selenium

-pip3 install undetected-chromedriver selenium
+* Asks for birthday (possible birthday rewards)
+* Generates a random email with 5 letters and 3 numbers
+* Generates random phone number
+* Uses first 2 letters as initials (names) for the account
+* Password is always 'freepanera1!'
+* Prints out email for you to use!